Selecting Bathroom Fixtures Showers and Bathtubs

 - You can also wipe away excess water with a squeegee after every shower.

 - For long-term protection treat your shower enclosure with a surface protectant such as Simply Brilliant, available from most shower-glass providers.
-The chemical coating will cause water to bead up on the glass like it does on a waterproof jacket.
-If it wears off over time, you can reapply a reactivator yourself, eliminating spotting once and for all.
+The chemical coating will cause water to bead up on the glass just like it does on a waterproof jacket.
+If it wears off over time, you can reapply a reactivator yourself, eliminating spots once and for all.

 Which is not to say that custom showers are now cheap.
 They're not.
-Expect to fork out between $2k-3k for a custom tile shower but that's quite a bit less than the $4k and up that they cost just 10 years ago.
+Expect to fork out between $2k-3k for a custom tile shower but that's quite a bit less than the average $4k and up that they cost just 10 years ago.

 With accessibility growing more important as the North American population ages, curbless shower designs are increasing in numbers and importance.
 Rather than a curb along the outer edge of the shower to keep water confined to the shower enclosure, curbless showers use a slope in the shower floor that directs water to the back of the shower where it drains.
 To make this work properly, the shower base must be slightly recessed into the floor.